giopal04/Protein_Classification/README.md

 <code>PointNet</code> still has troubles learning more than two classes, in particular if it has to deal with an unbalanced dataset.

+### Want to try

+1. Weight in loss to balance the dataset
+1. Duplicate less populated classes to balance the dataset
+1. Pass to the <code>PointNet</code> decoder the features ectracted from its encoder and a <code>ResNet</code> fine tuned on the proteins screenshot

 ### Good runs

 - Small dataset of **194** protein and **2** classes, <code>shrec_run-GPU-2-IMPARA.ipynb</code>, reached over **0.95** of accuracy